tcarlile/eBird-Targets/README.md

 - Yes, the script reads your eBird password from the config file stored in plain text on your computer.
   - If you're paranoid you should remove it from ```ebird.cfg``` after running the script.
   - The password is stored in the ```cfg['pw']``` variable (see lines ```148, 142-143```, and is only sent to the eBird login page (see lines ```156-162```.
 I encourage you to examine the code before running.
+- Long staying and heavily twitched rarities
+- You may need to do some Rarities: long staying rarities can yield spurious targets. e.g. Surfbird on south padre island (look up deets)
 - Things I haven't tested.
 If you do, please let me know:
   - When eBird is set to display both common and scientific names.
   - I have not tested with Windows line endings, only Unix line endings.
 - Currently this only supports English Common names, because that's what's in the taxonomy file.
 If there are taxonomy files with names in other languages those may work.
-- Rarities: long staying rarities can yield spurious targets. e.g. Surfbird on south padre island (look up deets)